fbpx

 While stress is a normal part of life and work, there is only so much stress you can handle.
 According to Recovery.com, “Stress makes addiction and mental health conditions more likely to develop.
 The untreated effects of stress increase your risk of anxiety, depression, and other mood-related disorders.”

-When the stress you’re experiencing starts taking over your life and you feel stressed for prolonged periods, it is time to seek help from your doctor, therapist, or other mental health professional.
-Asking for help is always the best starting point.
+When the stress you’re experiencing starts taking over your life and becomes prolonged, it’s time to seek help from a doctor, therapist, or mental health professional.
+With telehealth, you can connect within 24 hours with an experienced specialist dedicated to helping you feel better.
+Asking for help is always the best place to start.

 Prioritize regular digital detoxes